|Withington is a member of the following organisations:|

 |HMC (the Headmasters’ & Headmistresses’ Conference) is a professional Association of heads of the world’s leading independent schools.
 HMC has 270 members in the British Isles educating more than 200,000 children, and a further 61 international members.
 HMC schools are internationally recognised as the world’s highest achieving schools.
 HMC is a kite mark of global quality, innovation and excellence in education.

-Headmistress, Mrs Sue Marks, was admitted to membership in November 2014.
+Headmistress, Mrs Sarah Haslam, was admitted to membership in September 2016.

 | The Girls’ Schools Association aims to: